bitcoin-core-review-club/website/hosting.md

   understand the PR will make you feel more relaxed during the meeting.

-- If you find yourself struggling with writing the notes and questions, having them ready by Friday, or choosing what areas to focus on, ask the review club maintainers for help.
+- If you find yourself struggling with writing the notes and questions, having them ready in time, or choosing what areas to focus on, ask the review club maintainers for help.

 - It can be useful to write out some anticipated answers/links/references